iyerk0/blog/debug-s3-connectivity.md

 The user who assumes this role will *not* have read access and will get *AccessDenied* error.
 In order to get this working, you have to add the IAM role's uniqueId to the exception list of the bucket policy in the `aws:userId` key value.
-You can retrieve a role's unique id by the aws cli command `aws iam get-role --role-name <role-name>` Finally use the [IAM policy simulator](https://policysim.aws.amazon.com/) to test if the role has access to bucket.
+You can retrieve a role's unique id by the aws cli command `aws iam get-role --role-name <role-name>` Typically you can assume the role and test for read access or create an ec2 instance with the given role as an instance profile for that instance.
+Then use [SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html#start-ec2-console) to shell into the instance and try to do a get object from there: `aws s3 cp s3://example_bucket/example_object`

+If you still are unable to access the object troubleshoot using the [IAM policy simulator](https://policysim.aws.amazon.com/) to test if the role has access to bucket.

+If Policy SIM shows that the role has access to the bucket, but you are unable to still access objects from the s3 bucket, continue reading below :-)

 1. Do you have a private S3 endpoint?
 If yes:
   2.  ensure the VPC endpoint policy allows access to tbe bucket